contagon/handbook/handbook/6-stake-leadership.md

 The stake president has four principal responsibilities:

-1. He is the presiding high priest in the stake.
+* He is the presiding high priest in the stake.
-2. He leads the work of salvation and exaltation in the stake.
+* He leads God’s work of salvation and exaltation in the stake.
-3. He is a common judge.
+* He is a common judge.
-4. He oversees records, finances, and properties.
+* He oversees records, finances, and properties.

 Because the stake president holds priesthood keys, some responsibilities are his alone.
 If he is unable to perform them, a counselor may act in his place except as noted in this handbook.
 The stake president or his counselor consults with the Area Presidency if he has questions about the counselor acting for the stake president.